Skip to main content

 Dissertation period

-This is a period slot specific to postgraduate taught masters programmes.
+This is a period slot specific to postgraduate taught masters courses.
 The dissertation period is a period in which students complete their masters dissertation.
 It usually begins at the end of Semester 2 and continues over the summer period.

 Distance learning